Accounting & Tax for IT and SaaS Companies in Estonia

 Holding IP in an Estonian OÜ — The Structural Advantage

-Intellectual property developed by an Estonian OÜ is owned by the OÜ.
-Under Estonia’s 0% retained profits structure, royalties accumulate tax-free until distributed.
-This creates an efficient structure for software companies with global customers.
+Intellectual property developed by an Estonian OÜ — software code, algorithms, brand, proprietary processes — is owned by the OÜ.
+When the OÜ licences this IP to customers or to related entities, royalty income flows to the OÜ as revenue.
+Under Estonia’s 0% retained profits structure, these royalties accumulate tax-free until distributed.

-Germany 5–10% Provide Estonian tax residency certificate
+Germany 5–10% (Estonia-Germany DTT) Yes — reduce to treaty rate Provide Estonian tax residency certificate to German payer

-Finland 5% Residency certificate to Finnish payer
+Finland 5% (Estonia-Finland DTT) Yes Residency certificate to Finnish payer

 Section 6 — Remote Team Payroll

-Paying employees and contractors across multiple countries — compliance requirements and practical options
+Paying employees and contractors across multiple countries — compliance requirements and practical options.

 Genuine Contractor Indicators

-• Works for multiple unrelated clients
+• Works for multiple unrelated clients simultaneously

-• Controls their own schedule
+• Controls their own schedule and methods

 • Uses their own tools and equipment